 In addition, we plan to use this technology as a platform to expand our total addressable market into the high-growth non-invasive ventilation (NIV) market, where we believe there is a significant worldwide untreated market opportunity.
-We believe this market could undergo disruption similar to oxygen given the pending reimbursement changes due to the inclusion of this category in competitive bidding Round 2021 and the immobile nature of legacy NIV product offerings.
+We believe this market could undergo disruption similar to oxygen given the immobile nature of legacy NIV product offerings.
 The monthly Medicare reimbursement rate is significantly higher for NIV products than oxygen therapy at a minimum of \$934 a month.
-Also, effective January 1, 2019, a new Medicare Healthcare Common Procedure Coding System (HCPCS) code has been added to allow billing for a multi-function ventilator that includes both ventilation and oxygen.
-We are targeting to launch a product for this purpose in 2021.
+Also, effective January 1, 2019, a new Medicare HCPCS code has been added to allow billing for a multi-function ventilator that includes both ventilation and oxygen.

 It is uncertain if the TAV product acquired from New Aera will be reimbursable in its current configuration under HCPCS code E0466.
 We requested confirmation on the assigned HCPCS codes for the TAV system from the Pricing, Data Analysis, and Coding (PDAC) Contractor in August 2019 following the closing of the New Aera transaction.
 In August 2019, we received positive confirmation that this product was assigned HCPCS code E0466.
 However, in September 2019, we received a revised communication that the product was assigned HCPCS code E1390 and E1352, which was then revoked at our request in December 2019.
-In September 2019, we appealed to the Centers for Medicare and Medicaid Services, and in January 2020 our appeal was denied.
-We are currently pursuing additional appeal opportunities.
-If we do not receive revised coding, it could limit this product's adoption by home medical equipment providers and also our direct rentals until revisions are made to the product to meet the coding requirements.
-For a discussion of certain significant risks relating to the TAV reimbursement and the upcoming round of competitive bidding, please see the risk factor entitled "The competitive bidding process under Medicare could negatively affect our business and financial condition."
+In September 2019, we appealed to CMS, and in January 2020 our appeal was denied.
+On September 21, 2020, we filed a lawsuit against defendants, Alex M. Azar, Secretary of the Department of Health and Human Services (HHS), in his official capacity, Seema Verma, Administrator of the Centers for Medicare and Medicaid Services (CMS), in her official capacity and Palmetto GBA, LLC.
+The lawsuit seeks to invalidate the defendants' arbitrary and capricious decision to retract a valid HCPCS code to our TAV, thereby eliminating reimbursements for the ventilator, in violation of the Administrative Procedures Act.
+Further, CMS's failure to provide notice and the opportunity to comment on a change in HCPCS code verification for the Sidekick TAV and similar devices constitutes a violation of the procedural right provided under the Social Security Act, and our due process rights.
+If we do not receive revised coding, it could limit this product's adoption by HME providers and also our direct rentals until revisions are made to the product to meet the coding requirements.
+In addition, the Medicare Coverage Advisory Committee (MEDCAC) had a meeting on July 22, 2020 to discuss home use of non-invasive positive pressure ventilation in patients with chronic respiratory failure consequent to COPD.
+CMS is seeking MEDCAC's recommendations regarding the characteristics that define those patient selection and usage criteria.
+This request could signal forthcoming changes in Medicare coverage of these items, and possibly changes in HCPCS codes, which could impact our NIV business and growth initiatives.
+For a discussion of certain significant risks relating to the TAV reimbursement, see the risk factor entitled "The competitive bidding process or other reimbursement policy changes under Medicare or other third-party payors could negatively affect our business and financial condition."